Dupixent Lawsuits And Safety Timeline

 • Loss of Enjoyment of Life

-This damage type provides compensation for the total loss of capacity which results from the medical condition to experience daily living activities and personal interests and interactions with family members.
+This damage type provides compensation for the total loss of capacity which results from the medical condition to experience daily living activities, personal interests and interactions with family members.

 • Wrongful Death Damages

-The specific monetary award which a case receives depends on the particular details of the situation which includes both the disease severity and the medical treatment expenses and the effects on the patient’s daily existence.
+The specific monetary award which a case receives depends on the particular details of the situation, which includes both the disease severity, the medical treatment expenses and the effects on the patient’s daily existence.
 The lawyer will evaluate the case based on its specific details to determine which damages might apply to your particular situation.

 How Long Do Patients Have to File a Dupixent Lawsuit?